Fohdeesha/lab-docu/docs/fcx.md

 ip ssh key-authentication yes
 ip ssh password-authentication no
 ```
 Now we have to generate our key pair with [puttygen](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) on windows or ```ssh-keygen -t rsa``` on linux.
 The default settings of RSA @ 2048 bits works without issue.
 Generate the pair and save out both the public and private key.
-Note that the ICX6xxx series do *not* support 4096 bit keys - when using `ssh-keygen` or `puttygen` etc, you must create 2048 bit keys.
+>The ICX6xxx series do *not* support 4096 bit keys - when using `ssh-keygen` or `puttygen` etc, you must create 2048 bit keys.

 Copy the public key file to your TFTP server.
 Then use the following command to import it into your switch:
 ```